 Field-hunting tip

-Look in metamorphosed limestones and marbles country — that is the host setting where norbergite typically forms.
+Look in metamorphosed limestones and marbles country, the host setting where norbergite typically forms.
 If you start seeing calcite, dolomite, phlogopite in float, you are in the right ground.
 Field specimens usually show a granular, massive, or small stubby prismatic crystals habit, so train your eye for that shape before scanning the outcrop.